codetriage-readme-bot/Master-of-Destiny/README.md

 and enginuity you can expand your abilities.
 There's no limit to how far you can go!

-In *Skyspace* you start out with a single character.
+In *Master of Destiny* you start out with a single character.
 This represents your first settler.
 You designate jobs and your settler will proceed to do them.
 Your goal for the first part of the game is to survive.
 If you keep your settler alive long enough, others will start